emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 structured scientific data, portable network graphics (PNG) for images, and extensible markup language (XML) for documents.
-Examples of closed formats include DWG (for AutoCAD drawings), Photoshop document (PSD, for bitmap images), Windows Media Audio (WMA), and Microsoft Excel.
+Examples of closed formats include DWG (for AutoCAD drawings), Photoshop document (PSD, for bitmap images), Windows Media Audio (WMA, for audio recording files), and Microsoft Excel (for spreadsheets).
 Even if day-to-day processing uses closed formats (e.g., due to software requirements), data being stored for archival purposes should be stored in open formats.
 This is generally not prohibitive; most closed-sourced software enables users to export data to an open format.

 # Rule 5: Data should be uniquely identifiable {-}